UnlyEd/github-action-store-variable/README.md

 name: 'GitHub Action code snippet'
 on:
   push:
-    branches:
-      - '*'

 jobs:
+  # We want to wait for the
+  await-release:
+    name: Sleep for 30 seconds
+    run: sleep 30s
+    shell: bash

-  # On some job, do some stuff an persist variables meant to be re-used in other jobs
+  # On some job, do some stuff and persist variables meant to be re-used in other jobs
   compute-data:
     name: Compute data
     runs-on: ubuntu-22.04
     steps:
       # Do your own internal business logic...
-      - name: Compute ressource
+      - name: Compute resources
         run: |
           MAGIC_NUMBER=42
           echo "Found universal answer: $MAGIC_NUMBER"